wal-g/wal-g/docs/README.md

 * `WALG_LOG_LEVEL=DEVEL`

-Prints out the used configuration of WAL-G and detailed logs of the used command
+Prints out the used configuration of WAL-G and detailed logs of the used command.

 * `S3_LOG_LEVEL=DEVEL`

 If your commands seem to be stuck it could be that the S3 is not reachable, certificate problems or other S3 related issues.
-With this environment variable set you can see the Requests and Responses from S3
+With this environment variable set you can see the Requests and Responses from S3.

 Authors